Ex.co

-EX.CO is a Disney-backed, publisher video technology platform.
-It is used by publishers such as Nasdaq and News UK.
+EX.CO is a Disney-backed, machine learning-driven video platform that helps media companies grow revenue across multiple media platforms.
+It is used by publishers and media owners such as Advance Local, Hearst Newspapers, The Arena Group, PlayWorks, and Ziff Davis to monetize video content across screens.

 History

-EX.CO was founded as Playbuzz in 2012 by Shaul Olmert and Tom Pachys.
+EX.CO was originally founded as Playbuzz in 2012 by Shaul Olmert and Tom Pachys.
 Pachys is a graduate of IDC as well as the co-founder of Whimado.

-In September 2017, the company announced it had raised an additional $35 million in a Series C funding round led by Viola Group with participation from existing investors including the Walt Disney Company and Saban Ventures.
-This brought Playbuzz's total funding to $66 million.
+In its early years, Playbuzz raised several funding rounds, including a $3 million Series A from Carmel Ventures and a $35 million Series C in 2017 led by Viola Group with participation from existing investors including the Walt Disney Company and Saban Ventures.

 In 2019, Shaul Olmert stepped down as CEO, with co-founder Tom Pachys assuming the role.
 Olmert eventually departed the company entirely.

 Playbuzz then changed its name to EX.CO and Shachar Orren was later named a co-founder of the company in 2021.

-In January 2024, EX․CO was chosen as the preferred video platform by the Local Media Consortium (LMC), a group focused on providing strategic partnerships for approximately 5,000 local media outlets including Bonneville International and WRAL.